Learning Path 3 - Lab 1 - Exercise 1 - Enable Microsoft Defender for Cloud

 21. The setup process will open a new Edge browser tab to authenticate the Azure Arc agent.
 Select your admin account, wait for the message “Authentication complete” and then go back to the Windows PowerShell window.

 22. When the installation finishes, go back to the Azure portal page where you downloaded the script and select Close.
-Close the Add servers with Azure Arc to go back to the Azure Arc Servers page.
+Close the Add servers with Azure Arc to go back to the Azure Arc Machines page.

 23. Select Refresh until WINServer server name appears and the Status is Connected.